cmcalli716/flashing_lights/README.md

 ### Miscellaneous Notes
   * In regards to PEP8 compliance of the GenerateHeatMap.py file, pylint shoots back an error I1101.
   The '.pylintrc' file can be downloaded to prevent those from showing up in the terminal.

+### Special Thanks
+  * A big shout to Professor Dave Beck, Professor Ting Cao, Caityln Wolf, Jimin Qian, Ted Cohen, and Torin Stetina for all of their help as TAs in the development of this package.